Pazuzu

-As an apotropaic entity, he was considered as both a destructive and dangerous wind, but also as a repellant to other demons, one who would safeguard the home from their influence.
-In particular he was protective of pregnant women and mothers, whom he could defend from the machinations of the demoness Lamashtu, his rival.
-He is invoked in ritual and representations of him are used as defense charms.
+He was usually regarded as evil, but he could also sometimes be a beneficent entity who protected against winds bearing pestilence and he was thought to be able to force the demoness Lamashtu, his rival, back to the underworld.
+Amulets bearing his image were positioned in dwellings to protect infants from Lamashtu and pregnant women frequently wore amulets with his head on them as protection from her.

-Hanpu is his father.
-He has many a connection to other wind deities, namely Lamashtu and the Lilû demons, other protective demons, as well as the foreign Egyptian dwarf deity Bes.
+As an apotropaic entity, he is considered as both a personification of a destructive and dangerous wind, but also as a repellant to other demons, one who safeguards the home from their influence.
+In particular he protects pregnant women and mothers, defending them from the machinations of Lamashtu.
+He is invoked in ritual and representations of him are used as defence charms.

 Function

-Pazuzu has two chief aspects.
-Firstly as a demon of the home, as a domestic spirit, and secondly as the wandering wind demon, traversing the mountains, where he presents as a more wild character.
+Pazuzu has two chief aspects: firstly as a domestic spirit wherein he is frequently portrayed as benevolent, and secondly as the wandering wind demon traversing the mountains wherein he presents a wilder character.

 Pazuzu as domestic protector deity

 There is a well documented use of Pazuzu in Mesopotamian white magic.
 His inhuman and grotesque form can be inferred to have been used to frighten away unwanted guests, as well as prevent his wind-demon subjects from entering the home and wreaking havoc.
-His role in ritual and magic is documented on inscriptions on the backs of his statues, or in ritual texts.
-Spells, Incantations, and special artifacts were used to gain the favor and protection of the demon, such artifacts being placed in and around the home, or worn on the person to achieve the desired effect.
+His role in magic and ritual is documented within inscriptions on the backs of his statues, or in ritual texts.
+Spells, incantations, and special artifacts were used to gain the favour and protection of the demon, such as artifacts being placed in and around the home or worn on the person to achieve the desired effect.

 Protective objects

-Large numbers of Pazuzu Heads have been discovered, made from a variety of materials, chiefly terracotta, but also bronze, iron, gold, glass, and bone.
+Large numbers of Pazuzu heads have been discovered, made from a variety of materials; chiefly terracotta, but also bronze, iron, gold, glass, and bone.
 These heads often feature holes or loops at the top, allowing them to be worn on necklaces by pregnant women in order to protect the baby from evil forces.
-Occasionally the heads would be attached to cylinder seals or worn as brooches as well.
+Occasionally, the heads would be attached to cylinder seals or worn as brooches as well.
 Some of these heads have been found in graves.